permaxis/laravel-crudgenerator/README.md

 Publish layout

 > php artisan vendor:publish --tag=permaxis_crudgenerator_layouts
+> php artisan vendor:publish --tag=permaxis_crudgenerator_include

-It publishes layouts views folder in your Resources views folder : resources/views/vendor/permaxis/laravel-crugenerator.
+It publishes layouts folder in your Resources views folder : resources/views/vendor/permaxis/laravel-crugenerator.
 The views for articles folder  extend the  layout "admin.blade.php

+It publishes include folder in your Resources views folder : resources/views/vendor/permaxis/laravel-crugenerator.
+It is used for common files